w3hc/keep-on-running/README.md

 Copy-paste your contract address in `call.ts`, then:

 ```
-npm play
+npm run play
 ```

-Alternatively, you can use the `call.ts` script:
+Alternatively, you can:

 ```
 npx hardhat run scripts/call.ts --network arthera-devnet